rupesh78/book-library-system/README.md

 3. Editing a particular book detail
 4. Also create a page with the list of all the books listed in the system.
 5. System created using redux.

+Clone  the project and
+run npm install
+npm start